-The program's host-the empathetic hunk Ty Pennington-does everything he can to reinforce the notion that the show is about helping the needy.
-But the time and money expended on one family could probably help 100 families make smaller yet equally necessary improvements.
-Of course, small improvements don't make good TV-not in a country where the bulldozer is the new Band-Aid.
+The program's host -- the empathetic hunk Ty Pennington -- does everything he can to reinforce the notion that the show is about helping those in need.
+But the time and money expended on one family could probably help 100 families make smaller, necessary improvements.
+Of course, small improvements don't make good TV -- not in a country where the bulldozer is the new Band-Aid.
 Along with the desire to eradicate the old and start anew comes the fiction, promoted by the show's sponsors, that all of it is free.

 Driving around Purdys, it's easy to spot the Arenas' house.
 With its three stories and massive dormers, it bears no resemblance to the neighbors' modest dwellings.
 And the building does nothing to conceal its awkward bulk.
-The front facade has at least three kinds of siding, boldly asserting that more is more.
+The front facade showcases three styles of siding, boldly asserting that more is more.

 The extreme approach extends to the landscaping.
 A stream that runs alongside the property is now hidden behind a pile of dense shrubbery.
 But 50 feet away there's a new pond with live koi, giant metal butterfly sculptures, and a full complement of pumps and filters.
 It's hardly what nature intended for Purdys.

 No one can fault the workers who built the house, or the heart-of-gold contractor who donated a fortune in materials and labor.
 And no one begrudges the family the benefits they received.
 Evan Rosenberg, who has lived next door to the Arenas for about ten years, said, "They certainly deserve it.
 I'm happy for the family."